dustingetz/react-cursor/README.md

 > Functional state management abstraction for use with Facebook React 0.13

-`react-cursor` helps you write stateless React components, and achieve optimzied React rendering. react-cursor allows us to store the entire application state in a single immutable value, and allows for generic `shouldComponentUpdate` as a mixin.
+`react-cursor` helps you write stateless React components, and achieve optimizied React rendering. react-cursor allows us to store the entire application state in a single immutable value, and allows for generic `shouldComponentUpdate` as a mixin.
 The cursor concept was first seen in [Om](https://github.com/swannodette/om/wiki/Cursors).

 ## Why react-cursor?

 react-cursor exists because back in 2013 I was working on a very large app in react, it got really really slow, so we profiled it and wrote react-cursor to speed it up.

+### Functional state management philosophy

+react-cursor makes it easy to store the entire application state in a single immutable value.
+We found ourselves asking questions like, "stateful components seem to be where all the bugs and bad code is in our app, what are my options now?" react-cursor is designed to be straightforward to integrate with an existing react codebase that already uses react state.

+### get shouldComponentUpdate for free

-react-cursor is designed to be easy to integrate with an existing react codebase that already uses react state, where the developers are starting to realize "well, using react state seems to be causing a lot of bugs and bad code, what are my options now?", or "well my app is really big now and I am implementing shouldComponentUpdate in 50 different places, and each implementation is different and thus bug prone, surely this can be abstracted?"
-React-cursor provides this abstraction without forcing you to rewrite your app using proper immutable datstructures.
+react-cursor yields optimized react rendering for free out of the box.
+We found ourselves with a large and slow React application, and to speed it up we needed to implement shouldComponentUpdate in 50 different places, and each implementation was different and bug prone.
+React-cursor provides a way to abstract this without forcing you to rewrite your app using proper immutable datstructures.

 If you are already using immutable datastructures (like ImmutableJS), react-cursor is not for you. react-cursor uses regular javascript datastructures (just like React does), and leans heavily on [React's Immutability Helpers](https://facebook.github.io/react/docs/update.html) to provide efficient immutable operations.